sedramerkhan/Tv-Shows/README.md

 # About The Project

+About
-It's a TV Shows Android app contains list of Most Popular TV Shows with the ability to search through all the shows and retrieve all details for the chosen show with Dark Theme & Light Theme.
+It's a TV Shows Android app that displays Most Popular TV Shows with the ability to search through all the shows and retrieve all details for the chosen show with Dark Theme & Light Theme.
 I used modern android development tools:
 Retrofit 2, Dagger-Hilt, KSP (Compose Navigation Library) ,MVVM, LiveData, Coil.